Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

-If true, this process suggests that verbal memory has to be constantly on guard because there are many homophones like “prey” and “prey” that don’t sound different at all.
+If true, this process suggests that verbal memory has to be constantly on guard because there are many homophones like “prey” and “pray” that don’t sound different at all.
 Yet something about our brain understands the difference, and if we are reading and find a typo with words like these, it is likely because the auditory part of our memory has fired off a “wrongness” tag.

 Interesting, isn’t it?

 Testing Verbal Memory

 The first serious tests of verbal memory probably started with Hermann Ebbinghaus.
 He made up a list of over 2000 invented words he called “sinnlosen Silben” (senseless syllables).

 Ebbinghaus memorized these words and tracked how many repetitions he needed to remember them.
 He also tracked their rate of decay, which lead to the discovery of the now famous forgetting curve.

 Unfortunately, many software developers have misunderstood his findings and created a plethora of “spaced repetition apps” that promise to help you learn faster.
 Some people swear by Anki, but as Postman and Greenbloom remind us is Verbal Learning and memory, Ebbinghaus was not testing repeated exposure to information and memory.
 He was testing deliberate practice of memorized information using what we now call active recall.

 You can literally test the difference yourself by using a variety of memory techniques, especially the ancient memory techniques that pre-date Ebbinghaus.

 Beyond that, verbal memory is often tested by scientists who use Bayesian prediction models.
 Such testing helps scientists know more about how young people learn and comprehend compared to older people, for example.